 I’d estimate 10-20 percent of the women I approached or met on a dating site told me they don’t care at all about the physical.
 In contrast, I don’t hear males say that ever.

 Accentuate your best features, for sure, but don’t avoid full face and body shots.
 Not including these photos at all makes a bigger statement than the photos selected do.
-And if your pictures are more than three years old, don’t use them.
-If you look “the same” then take a new photo and prove it.
+For those navigating online dating platforms for overweight people, opt for images that radiate confidence and self-assuredness.
+Embrace those full-body shots that capture your charisma and showcase your fashion sense.
+A photo of you engaging in an activity you love, such as dancing or painting, can be a charming way to express your unique personality.
+One more suggestion: If your pictures are more than three years old, don’t use them.
+Do you look “the same”?
+Then take a new photo and prove it.

 If you are tacky and looking for the same, by all means, “tacky away”.
 If you’re not sure what tacky looks like, may I suggest men flexing shirtless holding fish, and women sprawled out on a bed with unfastened lingerie just barely hanging on.
 Present yourself in the way you seek others; nothing more or less.